Properties of Turnpike Functions for Discounted Finite Markov Decision Processes: Classification of Discount Factors

 \begin{defi} We say $\alpha\in(0,1)$ is an \textbf{$\pmb{n}$-horizon break point} if $M_n(\alpha-)\ne M_n(\alpha+)$.
 We say $\alpha\in[0,1)$ is an \textbf{$\pmb{n}$-horizon touching point} if $M_n(\alpha)\ne M_n(\alpha-)\cup M_n(\alpha+)$.
 If $\alpha\in[0,1)$ is neither an $n$-horizon break point nor an $n$-horizon touching point, then it is called an \textbf{$\pmb{n}$-horizon regular point}.
 If a point is not $n$-horizon regular, then it is an \textbf{$\pmb{n}$-horizon irregular point}.
 Similarly, we define \textbf{$\pmb{n}$-horizon-first-step break point}, \textbf{$\pmb{n}$-horizon-first-step touching point}, \textbf{$\pmb{n}$-horizon-first-step regular point}, and \textbf{$\pmb{n}$-horizon-first-step irregular point} by replacing the function $M_n$ with $D_n$. \end{defi}

 Note that a break point, an $n$-horizon break point or an $n$-horizon-first-step break point may be also a touching point, an $n$-horizon touching point or an $n$-horizon-first-step touching point, respectively.
 According to Definition~\ref{defirr}, point 0 is irregular if it is touching, and it is regular otherwise.
-If $\alpha\in(0,1)$ is a regular point, then $D(\alpha)=D(\alpha-)=D(\alpha+)$.
-If $0$ is a regular point, then $D(0+)=D(0)$.
-Similar arguments also hold if the set-valuedd function function $D$ is replaced by $M_n$ or $D_n$.
+A point $\alpha\in(0,1)$ is a regular iff $D(\alpha)=D(\alpha-)=D(\alpha+),$ and $0$ is a regular point iff $D(0+)=D(0)$.
+Similar relations also hold if the set-valued function function $D$ is replaced by $M_n$ or $D_n$.

-For a fixed $n\in\N$, the following theorem shows that, the set of irregular points, the set of $n$-horizon-first-step irregular points, and the set of $n$-horizon irregular points, are finite.
+For a fixed $n\in\N$, the following theorem shows that the set of irregular points, the set of $n$-horizon-first-step irregular points, and the set of $n$-horizon irregular points, are finite.